Hessian (soldier): American attitudes

-Throughout the war, Americans tried to entice Hessians to desert the British, emphasizing the large and prosperous German-American community.
-The U.S. Congress authorized the offer of land of up to 50 acres (roughly 20 hectares) to individual Hessian soldiers who switched sides.
+Throughout the Revolutionary War, Americans tried to entice Hessians to desert the British, emphasizing the large and prosperous German-American community in the Colonies.
+The Continental Congress authorized the offer of land of up to 50 acres (roughly 20 hectares) to individual Hessian soldiers who switched sides.
 British soldiers were offered 50 to 800 acres, depending on rank.

 Many Hessian prisoners were held in camps at the interior city of Lancaster, Pennsylvania, home to a large German community known as the Pennsylvania Dutch.
-German prisoners were subsequently treated well, with some volunteering for extra work assignments, helping to replace local men serving in the Continental Army.
-After the war, many POWs never returned to Germany and instead accepted American offers of religious freedom and free land, becoming permanent settlers.
+A large Hessian prison camp was also located at the nearby city of Reading.
+German prisoners were treated well, with some volunteering for extra work assignments, helping to replace local men serving in the Continental Army.
+After the Revolutionary War, many Hessian prisoners of war never returned to Germany and instead chose to accept American offers of religious freedom and free land, becoming permanent settlers.
 By contrast, British prisoners were also held in Lancaster, but these men did not respond favorably to good treatment and often tried to escape.

 After the war ended in 1783, some 17,313 German soldiers returned to their homelands.
-Of the 12,526 who did not return, about 7,700 had died; some 1,200 were killed in action, and 6,354 died from illnesses or accidents, mostly the former.
+Of the 12,526 who did not return, about 7,700 were killed in action or died; some 1,200 were killed in action, and 6,354 died from illnesses or accidents, mostly the former.
 About 5,000 German troops, most of whom had been press-ganged or conscripted in their countries of origin, opted to settle in either the United States or Canada.

+Hessian views

+Upon their arrival in North America, most Hessians were struck by the prosperous socioeconomic state of the American colonies, "which led them to conclude that the revolution had been perpetrated by sinister conspirators acting for their own interests".
+Despite coming from societies with high levels of economic stratification and elements of serfdom, many Hessians were disgusted with the brutality of American slavery and the general mistreatment of Black people by White Americans.
+Hessian troops occasionally recruited Blacks as servants or military musicians, perceiving them as exotic, while generally regarding Indians as brutal and treacherous savages due in part to their practise of scalping fallen enemies.

+The Hessians initially regarded American troops as an undisciplined rabble, a viewpoint derived from their noticeable lack of standardized uniforms, equipment and organizational competence.
+However, a series of American victories at Trenton, Bennington, and Saratoga led the Hessians to rethink their assessments of the Americans, increasingly viewing them as professional troops who could fight well when under the command of competent officers.
+Hessian troops simultaneously began to view British commanders as insufficiently aggressive, a viewpoint which increasingly gained favor among the Hessians as the war dragged on.
+Hessians who returned to Germany after the conflict ended for the most part "remained proud of their service, and blamed British military and civilian leadership for the defeat."